hackenbruder/govdata-ios/README.en.md

 ## GovData

 `GovData` provides select OpenData using an API and simplifies it's integration in applications with an SDK.
-OpenData, APIs and SDKs create an ecosystem and high quality apps can only exist in healthy ecosystem.
+We currently provide data from small business, business and other registries including registry of VAT payers.
+Data are standardized and searchable.
 Our SDKs are test-covered and services highly available.

-We provide data from small business, business and other registries including registry of VAT payers.
-Data are standardized and searchable.
+We believe OpenData, APIs and SDKs create an ecosystem and high quality apps can only exist in healthy ecosystem.

 Try our service and SDK for free.